 People who get enough calcium from infancy until adulthood will most likely have low risk of having weakened bones and have a higher chance of not experiencing bone loss.

 Infants need iron as it is a key nutrient that is in charge of the proper growth and formation of healthy cells, such as the production of red blood cells.
 Iron is also essential in preventing iron-deficiency anemia.

 Babies also need zinc, another essential nutrient, which aids in the formation of protein that helps in repairing body tissues, muscles, and skin.
 Zinc also boosts the immune system, which is crucial for combating viruses and bacteria that try to invade the body.

 An infant needs sodium for sustenance as it maintains the balance of water in the body and controls blood volume.
 Sodium makes certain that the cell membrane and other body tissues are properly functioning as well.

 If your baby starts eating solid foods, there is no need to add salt in their diet as they’re getting enough sodium from breast milk or infant formula to sustain their growth.

 Other essential nutrients

 Infants need carbohydrates as it provides the energy they need for growth and development.
 Carbohydrates also allow protein and fats to be efficiently used in the body.

 Another essential nutrient that is vital for babies’ brain development and overall growth is fat.
-Infants can also get other benefits from fat, such as absorbing fat-soluble vitamins, A, D, E, and K, as well as supplying energy to the body.
+Babies 6-12 months old also get other benefits from fat, such as absorbing fat-soluble vitamins, A, D, E, and K, as well as supplying energy to the body.